Ouphix/synchro-psychotherapies/steps.md

-# Does synchrony detected from videos predict the outcomes of familial psychotherapies or the presence of a conflict ?
+# How synchrony detected from videos could evaluate the quality of a therapeutic or parent relationship

 ### Author: Thomas GARGOT